KalvadTech/flutter-mvvm-actions-arch/README.md

 - **💉 Smart DI**: Lazy loading and automatic disposal of dependencies
 - **🧭 Simple Routing**: Navigate without context, type-safe routes
 - **🌍 Built-in i18n**: Translation system included

-**🔌 Built Like LEGO Blocks**

-This isn't your typical rigid template.
-It's built to adapt to your needs:

-- **Plug & Play**: Use the entire template as-is, or cherry-pick just the modules that fit your project
-- **Layer Independence**: Every architectural layer (Actions, ViewModels, Services) is decoupled—swap any layer with your own implementation without breaking the rest
-- **Framework Agnostic**: Don't like GetX?
-No problem.
-Replace it with Riverpod, Bloc, or whatever you prefer.
-The architecture patterns remain solid regardless of your state management choice

-Think of it as **architecture-as-a-library** rather than architecture-as-a-framework.
-You're in control.

 **Clean Architecture Principles**